-ORDINARY BUSINESSES 1.
-To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2016 together with the Director's Statement and the Auditors' Report thereon.
-Resolution 1 2.
-To declare a final tax exempt (one-tier) cash dividend of 0.50 Singapore cents per ordinary share for the financial year ended 31 December 2016.
-Resolution 2 3.
-To re-elect Mr Tey How Keong who retires by rotation pursuant to Article 98 of the Company's Constitution.
-Mr Tey How Keong will, upon re-election as a Director of the Company, remain as an Executive Director of the Company.
-Resolution 3 4.
-To re-elect Mr Chin Koon Yew who retires by rotation pursuant to Article 98 of the Company's Constitution.
-Mr Chin Koon Yew will, upon re-election as a Director of the Company, remain as an Independent Non-Executive Director, the Chairman of the Remuneration Committee, the Chairman of the Risk Committee, and a member of each of the Audit Committee and Nominating Committee.
-Resolution 4 5.
-To approve the payment of directors' fees of S\$144,000 for the financial year ending 31 December 2017, to be paid quarterly in arrears.
-Resolution 5 6.
-To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors to fix their remuneration.
-Resolution 6 7.
-To transact any other business that may be transacted at an Annual General Meeting.

-NOTICE OF ANNUAL GENERAL MEETING
+To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2017 together with the Director's Statement and the Auditors' Report thereon.

+2. To re-elect Mdm Goh Lee Beng who retires by rotation pursuant to Article 98 of the Company's Constitution.

+Mdm Goh Lee Beng will, upon re-election as a Director of the Company, remain as an Executive Director of the Company.

+3. To re-elect Mr Chua Cheow Khoon Michael who retires by rotation pursuant to Article 98 of the Company's Constitution.

+Mr Chua Cheow Khoon Michael will, upon re-election as a Director of the Company, remain as the Lead Independent Director, the Chairman of the Board, the Chairman of the Audit Committee, the Chairman of the Nominating Committee and a member of the Remuneration Committee.

+4. To approve the payment of directors' fees of S\$162,000 for the financial year ending 31 December 2018, to be paid quarterly in arrears.

+5. To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors to fix their remuneration.

+6. To transact any other business that may be transacted at an Annual General Meeting.